Border between Austria and Germany

 Last updated: 19.02.2026 Reading time: 12 Minute(s)

-The border between Germany and Austria stretches for 817 km from the Czech Republic to Lake Constance.
-Most of the border runs through the German federal state of Bavaria.
-In total, there are more than 50 border crossings along the German-Austrian border.
-For holidaymakers, the motorway crossings at Kiefersfelden, Walserberg and Suben are particularly important.
+The border between Germany and Austria stretches over 817 km from the Czech Republic to Lake Constance.
+The largest part of the border runs through the federal state of Bavaria.
+There are a total of more than 50 border crossings on the German-Austrian border.
+For holidaymakers, the motorway crossings at Kiefersfelden, Walserberg, and Suben are particularly important.

-Within the EU Schengen Area, there are usually hardly any border checks.
-However, temporary checks may be carried out on certain occasions to safeguard public order and internal security.
-This may be the case, for example, during international sporting events such as a Football World Cup or major political events.
-With a valid passport or ID card, EU citizens generally pass these checks without any issues.
-Goods for personal use may generally be carried; exceptions may apply in certain cases, especially for tobacco and alcohol.
+Within the Schengen Area of the EU, border controls are rarely carried out as a rule.
+However, temporary controls can be introduced on specific occasions to safeguard public order and internal security.
+This may be the case, for example, at international sporting events such as a Football World Cup or at major political events.
+With a valid passport or national identity card, EU citizens generally pass through controls without any problems.
+Goods for personal use may generally be carried; exceptions may apply in certain cases, particularly for tobacco and alcohol.

 Well-known border crossings between Austria and Germany

-For holidaymakers, the three motorway crossings are especially relevant, as they are usually the fastest routes.
+For holidaymakers, the three motorway crossings are most relevant, as they are generally the fastest.
 These include:

 • Kiefersfelden (DE) / Kufstein (AT) – Kiefersfelden is a Bavarian town located directly on the Austrian border.
-The German motorway A93 continues here as Austria’s A12.
+The German motorway A93 merges here into the Austrian A12.
 From Kiefersfelden, it is just under 110 kilometres to the Austrian-Italian border and the Brenner Pass.
-The route via the A12 and then, near Innsbruck, via the A13 (Brenner Motorway) is a classic holiday route from Germany to Italy.
+The route via the A12 and then via the A13 (Brenner motorway) near Innsbruck is a classic holiday route from Germany to Italy.

 • Walserberg (AT) / Reichenhall (DE) – Walserberg is located near Salzburg directly on the German-Austrian border.
-Here, Germany’s A8 becomes Austria’s West Motorway A1 towards Vienna.
-Nearby is the motorway junction of the A1 and A10; the latter runs almost all the way to the Slovenian border.
-The section of the A1 from the Walserberg border crossing to Salzburg Nord has been vignette-free since 2019.
-However, for continuing your journey through Austria, a digital vignette is generally still required.
+There, the German A8 becomes the Austrian Westautobahn A1 towards Vienna.
+In the immediate vicinity is the motorway interchange of the A1 and A10; the latter runs almost to the Slovenian border.
+The section of the A1 from the Walserberg border crossing to Salzburg Nord has been toll-free since 2019.
+However, a digital vignette is still generally required to continue travelling through Austria.

-• Suben (AT) / Neuhaus am Inn (DE) – Suben is another important motorway crossing between Germany and Austria.
-Here, Germany’s A3 becomes Austria’s A8.
-Via the A8, you can reach both the A9 (Pyhrn Motorway) towards Slovenia and the A1 towards Vienna.
+• Suben (AT) / Neuhaus am Inn (DE) – Suben is home to another important motorway crossing between Germany and Austria.
+Here, the German A3 becomes the Austrian A8.
+Via the A8, you can access both the A9 (Pyhrn motorway) towards Slovenia and the A1 towards Vienna.

-To avoid waiting times, these motorway crossings can generally be bypassed via country roads.
+To avoid waiting times, these motorway crossings can in principle be bypassed via country roads.
 In practice, however, this often takes longer than waiting around 30 minutes at the border crossing.
-As compensation, the route often offers attractive scenic panoramas.
+As compensation, the route offers an attractive landscape panorama in many cases.

 Austria

-Fees apply for using Austria’s motorway and expressway network in the form of a vignette requirement.
-Accordingly, vehicles up to 3.5 t need a (digital) vignette.
-You can find more information about tolls in Austria in our guide.
-With us, you can conveniently purchase your digital vignette from home.
+Fees in the form of a vignette requirement apply for the use of the Austrian motorway and expressway network.
+Accordingly, vehicles up to 3.5 t permissible gross weight require a (digital) vignette.
+More information on the toll in Austria can be found in our guide.
+You can purchase your digital vignette conveniently from home with us.

-In addition, there are also vignette-free motorway sections as well as ways to avoid the vignette requirement.
-You can read more about whether bypassing toll roads makes sense in our article about avoiding tolls.
+In addition, there are also toll-free motorway sections as well as options to avoid the vignette requirement.
+You can read about whether bypassing the toll makes sense in our article on avoiding the toll.

-Please note that for vehicles over 3.5 t permissible maximum gross weight (zGG), the vignette requirement no longer applies and instead a distance-based toll must be paid.
-This mileage-based toll is billed using a GO-Box, which must be installed in the vehicle for data collection.
+Please note that for vehicles over 3.5 t permissible gross weight, the vignette requirement does not apply and instead a distance-based toll must be paid.
+This mileage-dependent toll is charged using a GO-Box, which must be installed in the vehicle for data collection.

 Special toll routes

-In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should take into account during your trip.
-Using these routes involves additional fees, regardless of the digital vignette or the distance-based toll.
-You can find more information about special tolls and a list of all relevant special toll routes in our article about special toll routes in Austria.
+In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should take into account on your journey.
+Additional fees apply for their use, independently of the digital vignette or the distance-based toll.
+Further information on special tolls and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.

 Germany

-In Germany, there is no general vignette requirement for motorways.
+In Germany there is no general vignette requirement for motorways.
 This means that most motorways in Germany can generally be used toll-free.
-However, exceptions apply to certain motorway tunnels and bridges where fees are charged.
-These fees are used to finance and maintain the respective infrastructure and must usually be paid at toll stations or via electronic payment systems.
+However, exceptions apply to certain motorway tunnels and bridges for which fees are charged.
+These fees serve to finance and maintain the respective infrastructure and are generally payable at toll booths or via electronic payment systems.

-No distance-based toll is charged for vehicles under 3.5 t permissible maximum gross weight (zGG).
-Trucks, on the other hand, must pay tolls on federal motorways, including fuel stations and service areas, as well as on federal roads.
-The truck toll can, for example, be billed using an on-board unit (OBU).
+For vehicles under 3.5 t gross vehicle weight, no distance-based toll is charged.
+Lorries, on the other hand, must pay toll on federal motorways including service areas and rest stops as well as on federal roads.
+The lorry toll can be charged, for example, using an On-Board Unit (OBU).

-We wish you a safe trip to Austria and are happy to assist you with any questions regarding toll regulations.
-You can find detailed information about tolls in Austria in our guide.
-You are also welcome to use our route planner to plan your journey perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe drive to Austria and are happy to assist you with any questions about toll regulations.
+Detailed information on the toll in Austria can be found in our guide.
+Feel free to also use our route planner to plan your journey perfectly and have suitable toll products displayed.
+Contact us with any further questions about your journey or our digital vignette via our e-mail.

 Michelle Albrecht